Collateral Visit Agreements

-- Clinicians who work with children often treat them in the context of their family which often includes parents, siblings, or extended family members.
-Such family members are often included in sessions as collaterals.
-Parents, in particular, have more rights and responsibilities in their role as collaterals than do collaterals in situations where the identified patient is not a minor.
+- Clinicians who work with children often treat them in the context of their family.
+Sometimes family members are included in sessions as collaterals.

-- If in your evaluation you feel it is appropriate, you may offer a referral to the collateral for a follow up with another mental health professional.
+- If a clinician thinks it is appropriate, he/she may offer a referral to the collateral for a follow up with another mental health professional.

 - Child or adult abuse and similar reporting laws are applied to collateral visits.

-What should be included in a 'Collateral Visits Agreement'?
+What should be included in a 'Collateral Visit Agreement'?